 Reading independently or review work to practice math and writing skills.

 Students will be engaged in an interactive read aloud that will provoke questioning and deeper meaning of the text.
 The teacher will model how to think while reading, as well as demonstrate basic reading skills.

-We encourage all transportation changes be made by 10am.
-You MUST notify the front office, the teacher and any other third party (day care, carpool, etc.) independent of us.
+We encourage all transportation changes to be made by 10am.
+You MUST notify the front office, the teacher, and any other third party (day care, carpool, etc.) independent of us.
 We are not responsible for contacting them during the instructional day.